Anne Louise Hassing: Career

 Hassing has performed in the film adaptations of the Jane Aamund's novels Klinkevals and Juliane as well as the Danish TV series Strisser på Samsø (A Cop on Samsø) and De pokkers forældre.
 Hassing again received critical acclaim for her featured role as Ida in the popular Danish television drama Krøniken (English title: Better Times), for which she was awarded the Best Actress award in 2004, 2005, and 2006 at the annual Danish television awards, TvFestival.

+In 2013, She appeared in the Academy Award - nominated film The Hunt for which she was nominated a third time for the Bodil Award for Best Supporting Actress.
+From 2013 to 2024, Hassing was featured in the role of Therese Madsen in the hit television series Seaside Hotel.

+Hassing published Balance midt i livet in 2024 which was a humorous memoir and personal advice book about her experiences with menopause.

 Personal life

 Hassing married the Danish musician Peter Hellemann in 2006 after they had been a couple since 2001 and had a son in 2005.
 They divorced in 2017.

 Hassing lives in Amager, Copenhagen.
 She practices Nichiren Buddhism with the Buddhist association Soka Gakkai International and credits the practice for relaxing her and relieving anxieties about her career and life.